Beautiful Feelings

-Beautiful Feelings is the ninth studio album (originally to be the fifth) by Australian musician Rick Springfield, recorded by in 1978.
-At the height of Springfield's popularity, Mercury Records released the album in 1984 with the musical portions re-recorded and without Springfield's involvement.
+Beautiful Feelings is the ninth studio album (originally to be the fifth) by Australian musician Rick Springfield.
+It was recorded in 1978.
+In 1984, at the height of Springfield's popularity, Mercury Records released the album with the musical portions re-recorded and without Springfield's involvement.
 The one track on the album to obtain some recognition was "Bruce", which was previously released and failed to chart in 1980, but charted and peaked at number 27 on the Billboard Hot 100 in 1984.
 The album reached number 78 on the Billboard Pop Albums chart.

 The cover illustration was created by artist Brian Zick.

 The original recordings were released in 2007 on the album The Early Sound City Sessions.